surniaulula/wpsso/readme.txt

 = 3.38.0-rc1 =

 (2016/12/23) Fixed fetching of image size for a custom Schema image URL.
 Removed the share/curl/ca-bundle.crt file to use the WordPress ca-bundle.crt file instead.
-Added a "Custom Facebook Locale" option to customize the WordPress locale value for Facebook.
+Added new "Use Yoast SEO Custom Social Meta" and "Custom Facebook Locale" options.

 = 3.37.8-1 =